 Todd A. Henry

-Assistant Professor of History and specialist of modern Korea with a focus on the period of Japanese rule (1910-45).
+Associate Professor of History and specialist of modern Korea with a focus on the period of Japanese rule (1910-45).

 The Japan-Korea Idenity Clash: East Asian Security and the United States, Scott Snyder (Senior Fellow, Korea Studies and Director, Program on U.S.-Korea Policy, Council on Foreign Relations (CFR)), 12-1:30pm, Dean's Conference Room, Robinson Building Complex, GPS

 Korea's National Assembly: Politics Looking Forward, Moderated by Stephan Haggard (Director, Korean -Pacific Program, GPS), 5-6:30pm, Social Sciences Building, Room 107, UC San Diego

 Professor Jane Park (Honours Coordinator, Gender and Cultural Studies, University of Sydney), "Asia, Imitation, and the Korean Wave" (4:00 – 6:00pm, Galbraith Room, HSS 4025)

 "K-Pop and Transnational Youth Culture: Undergraduate Research Conference in Transnational Korean Studies" (3:30-6:30pm, Price Center West, Red Shoe Room)